merenlab/anvio/anvio/docs/programs/anvi-analyze-synteny.md

                      -o %(ngrams)s
 {{ codestop }}

-or by explicitly asking the program to consider unknown functions, in which case the program would not discard ngrams that include genes without functions:
+Alternatively, you can explicitly instruct the program to consider genes with unknown functions, which will include ngrams containing functionally unannotated genes in the analysis:

 {{ codestart }}
 anvi-analyze-synteny -g %(genomes-storage-db)s \